falcosecurity/falcosidekick/README.md

 * **LISTEN_PORT** : port to listen for daemon (default: 2801)
 * **SLACK_TOKEN** : slack url + token (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ)
 * **DATADOG_TOKEN** : datadog token

+# Handlers

+Different URI (handlers) are available :

+* `/` : main and default handler, your falco config must be configured to use it
+* `/ping` : you will get a  `pong` as answer, useful to test if falcosidekick is running and its port is opened (for healthcheck purpose for example)
+* `/checkpayload` : (for debug only) you will get in response the exact payload which has been received by falcosidekick (no notification are sent to ouputs)

+# Logs

+All logs are sent to `stdout`.

 # Examples